 Italy has 12 days that are national holidays.
-On these days banks and most shops will be closed, although in main tourist areas you will still find some stores and restaurants open.
+On these days, banks and most shops will be closed, although in main tourist areas you will still find some stores and restaurants open.
 Public transportation runs on a reduced Sunday and holiday schedule.
 Most museums and sites are closed on Christmas and New Year's Day.
 Some are closed on Easter, May 1, or other holidays as well.
-You can check closing days for some in these lists of Top Museums in Italy or Sites and Museums to Book in Advance.
+You can check closing days in these lists of Top Museums in Italy or Sites and Museums to Book in Advance.

 New Year's' Day, January 1

 January 1 is Capodanno, or New Year's Day.
 While most things are closed you'll probably find special events going on in the main squares of top cities.
 In Rome, you'll find entertainment for the kids on Piazza del Popolo and in Venice, head to the Lido in the morning to take the traditional first dip of the year in the chilly water.
 Read about where to celebrate New Year's Eve in Italy.

 January 6 marks the end of Italy's Christmas season and the day when children traditionally get presents or sweets from Befana (an elderly woman or good witch).
 In Vatican City, a procession of hundreds of people in medieval costumes walk to the Vatican, carrying symbolic gifts for the Pope who says a morning mass in Saint Peter's Basilica to commemorate the visit of the Wise Men bearing gifts for Jesus.
-Read more about nativity processions and pageants as well as festivals for la Befana in Epiphany and la Befana.
+Read more about nativity processions and pageants as well as festivals for La Befana in Epiphany and La Befana.

 Easter Sunday is celebrated with a mass, the biggest and most popular being the Easter mass said by the Pope in Saint Peter's Basilica.
 Florence celebrates Easter Sunday with the Scoppio del Carro, the explosion of the cart, that takes place in front of Florence's Duomo after mass.
 While you won't see the Easter bunny, you will see big chocolate eggs.
 During Holy Week, the week leading up to Easter, there are many processions and special events throughout Italy.
 Read more about Easter and Holy Week in Italy.